Waross-lab/BioAiAssist/README.md

 BioAiAssist

-Goal: a single search bar for biology/chemistry/genetics that fans a question out to multiple bioinformatics tools, normalizes the results, and returns a structured, citable answer.
+Goal: a single search bar for biology/chemistry/genetics that fans a question out to multiple bioinformatics tools, collects best fit data based on query, analyzes the results, and returns structured, citable results.

 This repo currently provides a working Planner → Runner → Normalizer pipeline in TypeScript (ESM), plus a smoke test that runs out-of-the-box with mock tools.
 You can optionally flip it to real MCP tools by wiring a tiny bridge to your existing bio-mcp.ts connections.

    ✨ What works today

 Open-ended question in → multi-tool plan out